-Fall 2013
+Fall 2014

 This syllabus contains essential information about class policies, structure, etc. that are intended to help further students' learning in the class.
 It is your responsibility to be familiar with the syllabus.
 Make sure you read it!
+There will be a quiz!